Breastfeeding

 What are the benefits of breastfeeding?

-• Breast milk is available at any time and in any place.
+• Breast milk is available at any time and any place.

-• It is always at the right temperature and is hygienically impeccable.
+• It is always at the right temperature and is hygienically perfect.

-• The necessary hygienic precautions required in the production and storage of bottled milk are not necessary.
+• The necessary hygienic precautions that are required when producing and storing bottled milk are no longer necessary.

 • Breast milk is free.

-By the way, neither a woman's figure nor the size of her breast has any influence on the ability to breastfeed, but only the condition of the breast tissue.
+By the way, neither a woman's figure nor the size of her breast has any influence on her ability to breastfeed, but only the condition of the breast tissue.

 From a father's perspective: What role does the partner play in breastfeeding?

-Even though a lot revolves around mother and child during the breastfeeding period: fathers are not left out, but play an important role in promoting breastfeeding.
-From day one, the new dad can support his partner in breastfeeding.
-Especially in the case of initial breastfeeding difficulties or later breastfeeding crises, the father is called upon as an emotional supporter.
+Even though breastfeeding is very much about mother and child, fathers are not on the outside, but play an important role in promoting breastfeeding.
+From day one, the new dad can support his partner with breastfeeding.
+Especially in the case of initial breastfeeding difficulties or later breastfeeding crises, the father is needed as an emotional supporter.

-Breastfeeding simply works better when the mother has a partner at her side who actively supports breastfeeding.
-He can encourage and provide a calm and protected environment in the postpartum period.
-Breastfeeding takes a lot of energy from the mother, so the care of the partner is especially important during this time.
-If the mother occasionally pumps milk, this is a good opportunity for the father to give the baby the bottle.
+Breastfeeding simply works better when the mother has a partner by her side who actively supports breastfeeding.
+He can provide encouragement and ensure a calm and protected environment during the postpartum period.
+Breastfeeding takes a lot of energy for the mother, so the partner's care is particularly important during this time.
+If the mother occasionally expresses milk, this is a good opportunity for the father to give the baby a bottle.

-To build up a close bond with the child himself, the father can carry, swaddle, cuddle and gently rock the baby to sleep.
-And who says the father can't create his own intimate moments?
-For example, by deliberately taking time to cuddle and laying the baby on his bare torso dressed only in a diaper.
+In order to build up a close bond with the child himself, the father can carry the baby, swaddle it, cuddle it and gently rock it to sleep.
+And who says that the father can't create his own intimate moments?
+For example, by consciously taking time to cuddle and lay the baby on his bare upper body, dressed only in a diaper.

 Where can I get help and advice on breastfeeding?

-Most clinics offer a facility to accommodate the newborn in the mother's room (rooming-in).
-This allows you to have your baby with you at all times and breastfeed him or her as needed.
+Most clinics offer the option of keeping the newborn in the mother's room (rooming-in).
+This allows you to have your baby with you at all times and breastfeed it as required.

-You can find contacts for all breastfeeding-related questions at the lactation consulting specialists in the clinic as well as at your postpartum midwife.
-They will show you how to put your baby on correctly in a good breastfeeding position, help with initial difficulties and give advice on how to avoid many a breastfeeding problem.
+You can contact the specialist breastfeeding consultants at the clinic and your aftercare midwife with any questions you may have about breastfeeding.
+They will show you how to latch your baby on correctly in a good breastfeeding position, help with initial difficulties and give advice on how to avoid some breastfeeding problems.

-Even when you are at home with your baby, you should not hesitate to ask your midwife or a breastfeeding specialist for advice and help at any time if there are problems.
+Even when you are at home with your baby, you should not hesitate to ask your midwife or a breastfeeding specialist for advice and help at any time if you have any problems.

-You can find more information on topics such as breastfeeding duration, supplementary feeding, problems with breastfeeding and much more on the websites of gynecologists on the net
+Further information on topics such as breastfeeding duration, supplementary feeding, problems with breastfeeding and much more can be found on the gynecologists' websites

 .

-This free downloadable info comic gives mothers 9 everyday breastfeeding tips to strengthen their breastfeeding skills.
-It can be found on the site of the Federal Ministry of Food and Agriculture
+This free info comic for download gives mothers 9 everyday breastfeeding tips to strengthen their breastfeeding skills.
+It can be found on the website of the Federal Ministry of Food and Agriculture

-Information on the important role of the father in breastfeeding is provided by the flyer "Stillkinder brauchen ihren Vater" from the Arbeitsgemeinschaft Freier Stillgruppen AFS
+Information on the important role of the father in breastfeeding is provided in the flyer "Stillkinder brauchen ihren Vater" (Breastfeeding children need their father) from the Arbeitsgemeinschaft Freier Stillgruppen AFS